dobesv/planout-ts/README.md

 then updates the user experience according to the variables set by the experiment scripts.

+#### Disabling experiments in the script

+Note that if the experiment has a `return false;` then the experiment will be marked as disabled.
+In this case, the application should not use any values set by the script in the experiment and should not log the experiment exposure to analytics.

+When disabled, the experiment `get` will always return the default argument provided (`null` by default) and the random selection methods will always return zero, the first item, or the minimum value rather than applying the hash function.

 ### API Documentation

 There's API documentation describing all the generator functions available here: